Historic Value of the Angel Coins

 In 2017 there was a half-angel that was found in a field by someone with a metal detector.
 This version of the coin is one of the few that were minted during the reign of Richard the third and went for £34,000 at auction.

 If that price range is a bit too steep for you, there is another option.
 Every year at Christmas, the Isle of Man produces an angel coin.
 The coin comes in several different sizes and can be made from a variety of different metals.
-This modern version of the traditional angel coin is often much closer to people’s budget.
-The smallest version of the coin typically starts at around £75 and makes a great present or collectible.
+This modern version of the traditional angel coin is often much closer to people’s budgets.
+The smallest version of the coin typically starts at around £75 and makes a great present or collectable.

 The History of Angel Coins